Lin-Manuel Miranda On Disney, Mixtapes And Why He Won't Try To Top 'Hamilton'

 "I think I learned more about writing scores for Broadway by making mixtapes ... than I did in college," the actor, composer and lyricist tells Fresh Air's Terry Gross.

-In 2008, Miranda's first musical, In The Heights, won four Tony Awards, and in 2016, Hamilton — a hip-hop infused retelling of the founding father's life — won 11 Tony Awards and a Pulitzer Prize.
+In 2008, Miranda's first musical, In The Heights, won four Tony Awards, and in 2016, Hamilton — a hip-hop infused retelling of the Founding Father's life — won 11 Tony Awards and a Pulitzer Prize.

 Though Miranda stepped away from his Hamilton role in July, he remains busy with other projects.
 He wrote several songs for the Disney animated film Moana, and he's preparing to star in a film sequel of Mary Poppins.